homeboy445/TypingChronicles/README.md

 4.)You are free to edit anything!

-fork it!   and Have fun!
+Fork it!   and Have fun!